All you need to know about carp fishing in weed – right here!

 This ensures your hook will sit up and out of the weed every time.

 “An ideal weed setup – pop-ups are fantastic if used correctly”

 Lead & Bait Selection

-Test to see how hard it is to pull the lead through the weed.
+When carp fshing in weed, you should test to see how hard it is to pull the lead through the weed.

 If it’s fairly easy, that’s a good thing – if not, make sure your lead drops off every time, – this is to free up and minimise your chances of a break or hook pull.